Manianise/spiritsPresentation/README.md

 Easy to clone and install dependencies with this client/server project made using vite-express and pnpm.

-Clone repository and in root directory run "pnpm run dev" for testing.
+Clone repository.
+In root directory run "pnpm install" then "pnpm run dev" for testing.